 Mascarpone has a rich, sweet, very slightly tangy flavor with an almost pure cream character.
 The taste is less complex than any aged cheese, but the richness and texture are incomparable in fresh cheese.

-The texture is smooth, dense, and spreadable: thicker than whipped cream but softer than cream cheese.
-At refrigerator temperature it holds its shape.
 At room temperature it softens to the consistency of thick sour cream.
 Overworked mascarpone (excessive beating or long mixing) breaks and turns grainy.

 The radar above captures the defining characteristic: mascarpone is almost entirely about creamy richness.
 The sweet score of 58 reflects the natural sweetness of cream fat.
-The sourness (22) comes from the acidification step in production.
-Umami and salty are minimal because there is no aging and very little salt added.

 The quality difference between premium and budget mascarpone is significant in a way that many fresh cheeses are not.
 Premium Italian or artisan American mascarpone has a silkier, more uniform texture and cleaner cream flavor.